 Is there any financial assistance for travel to hospital?

-Travel assistance is available to New Zealand residents.
-It can help those who have to travel a long way or travel frequently to access specialist health and disability services.
-It covers things like transport costs, accommodation costs, and the cost of having a support person.
-If you think you might be entitled to financial help you can find more information from this Ministry of Health webpage.
+Travel assistance is available to New Zealand residents who need to travel long distances to access specialist health and disability services.
+It helps cover the cost of things like transport, accommodation, having a support person.
+If you think you might be entitled to financial help you can find more information about the National Travel Assistance Scheme on the Ministry of Health website.

 Back to top